sergiolubo/DockerLabs-WriteUps/Dockerlabs.md

 Protege la clave de root, se encuentra en su directorio /root/clave.txt, menos mal que nadie tiene permisos para acceder a ella.
 ```

-Next, we tried to access the contents of the **clave.txt** file, but, it is a restricted.
+Next, we try to access the contents of the **clave.txt** file, but, it is restricted.

 ```shell
 cat /root/clave.txt